The Thomas George Macarthy Trust

-Thomas George Macarthy of Wellington, Brewer, died in Wellington on 19 August 1912.
+Thomas George Macarthy of Wellington, was a Brewer who died in Wellington on 19 August 1912.
 You can learn more about him here.

-The Trust created by Mr Macarthy's will, as varied by two Acts of Parliament, provides for so much of the income as the Board of Governors sees fit to be distributed among registered charitable or educational organisations operating in the old Wellington provincial district.
+The Thomas George Macarthy Trust was created by Mr Macarthy's will, was varied by two Acts of Parliament, and provides for so much of the income as the Board of Governors sees fit to be distributed among registered charitable or educational organisations operating in the old Wellington provincial district.

 Board of Governors